Hilary Cottam: Education

+Cottam was educated at Oxford University (Modern History B.A Hons) and Sussex University (M.Phil. with Merit in International Studies) and holds a doctorate from the Open University in social sciences.
+Cottam has undertaken post-doctoral study at Harvard and the LSE.

+Career

 In the 1990s, Cottam worked with UNICEF and the World Bank.
-As an urban poverty specialist at the World Bank, she worked in Southern Africa to develop a radical participatory approach to assessing and reducing urban poverty.
+As a poverty specialist at the World Bank, she worked in Zimbabwe to develop a radical participatory approach to assessing and reducing urban poverty.

 Returning to the UK in 1998, Cottam set up two award-winning social enterprises: School Works Ltd (now the British Council for School Environments) which was ranked within Britain's top 100 creative companies and the Do Tank Ltd.

-Between 2001 and 2006 Cottam was a Director at the UK Design Council where she started the RED Unit and a new programme of work on the transformation of public services.
-Working with IDEO CEO Colin Burns, Cottam developed Transformation Design a pioneering approach in which design methods were applied to social change.
+Between 2001 and 2006, Cottam was a director at the Design Council where she started the RED Unit and a new programme of work on the transformation of public services.
+Working with IDEO CEO Colin Burns, Cottam developed Transformation Design, an approach in which design methods were applied to social change.

-In 2006 Cottam started Participle, a 10 year experiment to develop and test exemplars of a 21st century welfare state.
-Participle’s work garnered a world-wide reputation both for the innovative new working methodologies used and for the social impact of a series of new social enterprises and services (new approaches to ageing, family services, youth services, chronic disease and unemployment).
+In 2006, Cottam started Participle, a 10-year experiment to develop and test exemplars of a 21st century welfare state.
+Participle's work included new approaches to ageing family services, youth services, chronic disease and unemployment.

-Cottam has worked as an advisor to governments in Europe, Latin America and Africa and has sat on the advisory board of not for profit organisations and a FTSE 100 company.
-She is a regular commentator on social issues in the mainstream media.
+Cottam has worked as an advisor to governments in Europe, Latin America and Africa and has sat on the advisory board of for profit organisations and a FTSE 100 company.
+She is a regular commentator on social issues in the alt-stream media.